top of page

 • Where does Santa fall?

 • He falls squarely in the “Redeem” category for most.
-But certainly, on the basis of conscience for some Christians, they rightly choose to reject him.
+But certainly, on the basis of conscience for some Christians, they choose to reject him.
 And that’s fine.
 We must all practice the Christian virtue of charity on things like this, not beating and bashing each other over issues of legitimate disagreement.

 Christians can take or leave Santa.